South Korea flood death toll rises to 40, Yoon blames botched responses

 The incident fuelled questions over South Korea's efforts to prevent and respond to flood damage.
 Some drivers who use the road regularly blamed the government for failing to ban access to the underpass even though floods were widely forecast.

-Nearly 900 fire, police and military officials took part in the underpass rescue operation, using boats, underwater drones and other equipment, according to the interior ministry.
+Nearly 900 fire, police and military officials took part in the underpass rescue operation, using boats, underwater drones and other equipment, according to the South Korean Interior Ministry.

 Floods have claimed dozens of lives during recent rainy seasons as weather patterns have become more extreme.